AppMath-masters/kademlia_gossip_implementation/README.md

 - If node *O* has *k* neighbors, it sends this request to its neighbors with *m = m + 1*.
 Thus, as long as *m* is less than the predefined maximum value of *M*, the request propagates over the network using the Gossip protocol.

 If *m = M*:
-*O* chooses a random node *On* from the list of its neighbors and sends a request to that node with the requirement not to change its list of neighbors for some time.
+*O* selects the node *On* from which the request was received and sends a request to that node with the requirement not to change its list of neighbors for some time.
 After receiving confirmation, *O* asks for status of *N*.
 If *N* has not yet been added to the system, it sends an affirmative answer. *O* sends a special request to *On*, *O* and *On* break the neighborhood with each other, and each of them adds *N* to the list of neighbors, *N*, in turn, does the same.

 Regardless of the answer *N*, the node *O* sends *On* a message that it can change the list of its neighbors.